BDunham484/super-duper-broccoli/01-Class-Content/19-PWA/01-Activities/02-Stu_Lighthouse/README.md

 * It's done when I have noted the performance metrics and PWA optimizations in the [audit.md](./Unsolved/audit.md) file.

+## 💡 Hints

+What can we click on to see PWA optimizations when generating a Lighthouse report?

 ## 🏆 Bonus

 If you have completed this activity, work through the following challenge with your partner to further your knowledge: